apache/james-project/src/adr/0067-quota-for-jmap-uploads.md

 space like 100MB is plenty enough for dozens of mail to be composed in parallel without issues, even for power user.
 Furthermore, the JMAP specification behaviour is lenient once the space is exceeded, hence we never block te user.
 This clearly claims for the simpler option.

+Not storing the current value, and just listing actual uploads in order to retrieve the current value might lead to a huge tombstone read (queue use case) that we likely want to avoid, even if it solves concurrency issues.
+Furthermore, for such a frequent use case the performance cost of event sourcing would be a sow stopper (as Casandra implementation is lightweight transaction based).

 ## References